 When the barriers to entry are as low as this you tap the widest possible gene pool.

 The link working class, lower income communities had with the bicycle has been severed.
 The bicycle is seen as an embarrassment by the working class – a signifier of low status.

-Consequently the most talented cyclists in the country are probably currently sitting out their childhoods on the subs bench at their local football club.
+Consequently, the most talented cyclists in the country are currently sitting out their childhoods on the subs bench at their local football club.

 They’ll never know.